michaelc511/react_drills/README.md

   3. Create a 'Footer.jsx' component.
 Put in a footer element with content enclosed in a p element
   4. Add them all in the App.jsx

+Part 3 Conditional Rendering - Go to 'src/drills/render'.
+For App.jsx, import your components
+  1. Create a 'UserGreeting.jsx' component.
+  2. In the App.jsx, pass the props 'isLoggedIn' with a boolean of true and 'userName' with any string.
+  3. In the 'UserGreeting.jsx' use if else to show a message if the user is logged in.
+Ex.
+"Welcome Mike" or "Please log in"

+  4. Try it with a teneary operator

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: